itrider-gh/multiple_ping_test/README.md

 # multiple_ping_test
-scheduled and easy ping test on multiple hosts
+scheduled and easy ping test on multiple hosts for monitoring